-Program/Resource Description of Program Counseling Center Pre-Spring Break Substance Misuse Event Assessments eChug and eToke address the use and abuse of alcohol or controlled substances for a student referred to the Wellness Center.
-Responsible Rams A campaign reflected through events on campus intended to encourage students to act responsibly.
-This campaign focuses on drug and alcohol prevention, general safety, and residential safety.
-Ramdition and Residence Hall Presentations are shown in the residence halls by WSSU Trust Talks Campus Police enforcing the University's dry campus and zero-tolerance policies, as well as other topics that encourage safe and responsible campus living.
+Program/Resource Counseling Center Pre-Spring Break Substance Misuse Event/420 marijuana event/monthly programming related to substance use.
+Assessments E-Chug and E-Toke address the use and abuse of alcohol or controlled substances for a student referred to the Wellness Center.
+Ramdition and Collegiate Recovery Programming Presentations are shown in the residence halls by WSSU Campus Police enforcing the university's dry campus and zero-tolerance policies, as well as other topics that encourage safe and responsible campus living.
+Promote collegiate recovery.

-The Counseling Center currently offers both online education (eChug and eToke) on substance abuse issues and limited group sessions for drug and alcohol users.
+The Counseling Center currently offers both online education (E-Chug and E-Toke) on substance abuse issues and limited group sessions for drug and alcohol users.
 Intervention programs for students who self-identify or otherwise are identified as substance users are available in the Counseling Center.
 Intervention can be in the form of psychoeducation or therapy.

 These services are afforded to students during their current matriculation.
 In the case that a student has been removed from campus through WSSU's disciplinary process, these services are available when the student returns to campus after the imposed sanction.
-For additional information about campus resources for alcohol and drug education programs, refer to the Health Page located on the Wellness Center's Webpage.
+For additional information about campus resources for alcohol and drug education programs, refer to the located on the WSSU Counseling Center Web page.